Kulizon/OpenX-recruitment/README.md

 ## Task 1

-To implement the tree structure I used regular javascript objects with typescript support.
+To implement the tree structure I used a class 'Tree' and each node is of type 'Node'.
-Another valid option was to create 'Node' class.
 I assumed that the tree has two children at most.
-For better scalability 'leftChild' and 'rightChild' could be replaced with 'children' array.
+For better scalability 'left' and 'right' properties could be replaced with 'children' array.

 ### countLeaves()

-Accepts an object of type NodeInterface and returns the number of leafs that the tree has.
+Returns the number of leafs that the tree has.

 ### calculateDepth()

-Accepts an object of type NodeInterface and returns the largest number of edges in a path from the root to a leaf.
+Returns the largest number of edges in a path from the root to a leaf.

 ### areIdentical()

-Accepts an object of type NodeInterface and returns a boolean.
+Rreturns a boolean.
 Checks if two trees are identical - each node has the same value and children.

 ## Task 2